 A few months ago, one Reddit user gave a tip to always appear online on Teams and, even better, always appear engaged in work.

-However, his tip will not work for a smaller company and could even land you in hot water.
+However, his tip will not work for a smaller company where everyone knows what everyone else is doing, so it could even land you in hot water.

 “Why YSK: In Teams, go to Calendar, and then Meet Now.
 This will create a meeting with just yourself.
 Once the meeting is started, your status will be set to red/on a call.
 Click on your icon bubble and set your status to green/available.
 As long as the meeting is active your status will not change back to orange, even if you have Teams minimized,” wrote LongIslandToolShed.